- Lloyd Doaman: Senior Associate, Business Development

 Jina Paik joined NFF in 2008 and is Director of Advisory Services, managing the delivery of strategic financial consulting services to nonprofits and funders across the New York Metropolitan area.
 Jina leads workshops and engagements across the country and oversees major initiatives, such as the NYC Community Resilience Fund and the NYC Change Capital Fund.
 Nationally, she heads NFF’s knowledge management for Advisory Services.
 Jina brings over fifteen years of experience in both the nonprofit and philanthropic sectors, including the Doris Duke Charitable Foundation, Helene Fuld Health Trust and the TCC Group.
 She serves as board Treasurer for DanceNYC and sits on the Selection Committee for the New York Nonprofit Excellence Awards, which recognizes outstanding management practices among New York’s large and diverse nonprofit community.
 Jina holds an M.S. from the Milano Graduate School in Urban Policy Analysis and a Bachelor in Fine Arts from Carnegie Mellon University.

-Renee Patey: Associate Director
+Renee Patey: Director

-Renee is an Associate Director with the Advisory Services team at Nonprofit Finance Fund.
+Renee is a Director with the Advisory Services team at Nonprofit Finance Fund.
 Renee helps to oversee a full range of NFF’s consulting services, leads business development and plays a leadership role in ongoing service enhancement, developing new tools and resources to enhance NFF’s service offerings and client delivery.
 Renee plays a key role in advancing NFF’s strategy in the California and Pacific Northwest regions, working with a variety of nonprofit and philanthropic partners and a special focus in the areas of strategic business model adaptation and capitalization planning.
 Prior to joining NFF, Renee served as a program manager with The Sustainability Institute, a state-wide environmental nonprofit organization headquartered in Charleston South Carolina, leading community based projects for environmental stewardship in urban development.
 Renee holds a Bachelor of Arts in Geography from the University of Georgia and a Masters degree in Political Science from Colorado State University.

 William Pinakiewicz: Vice President